ams-engineering/wp-events-free/README.txt

 == Installation ==
 Installing the plugin is easy.
 Just follow one of the following methods:

-= Install WP Events from within WordPress =
+= Install Simple WP Events from within WordPress =

 1. Visit the plugins page within your dashboard and select ‘Add New’
-2. Search for “WP Events”
+2. Search for Simple WP Events”
-3. Install and Activate WP Events from your Plugins page
+3. Install and Activate Simple WP Events from your Plugins page
 4. You\'re done!
 5. Don't forget to configure plugin settings to customize it your needs before starting to use it.

-= Install WP Events Manually =
+= Install Simple WP Events Manually =

 1. From the dashboard of your site, navigate to Plugins --> Add New.
 2. Select the Upload option and hit \"Choose File.\"